MKortmann/MyReads/README.md

 ## Installation

 1. First you have to create a directory in the desire location
-2. git init
+2. git clone `ADD HERE GITHUB PROJECT LINK`
-3. git clone <address from git hub>
-4. install all project dependencies with `npm install`
+3. install all project dependencies with `npm install`
-5. start the development server with `npm start`
+4. start the development server with `npm start`

 ## Backend Server